 From experience I feel that any couple planning a wedding and who discover my work get it.
 They get that there is a natural pace and pulse to the work which also comes down to having some couples portraits done.
 Want to go somewhere for some pictures?
 Great.
 If you expect to me to come up with some corny poses then that won’t happen, I have no interest, and anyway, isn’t that what everybody else does?
 And in reality this is just not suitable for some.
 And it certainly is not an option for me.

 What is important for me is to document your wedding, and being a documentary wedding photographer means that is what I am going to do.
 Which brings me back to that Dingle beach, and another couple.
 They hit the beach and once again just did their own thing, which I found very interesting.
 They more or less went separate ways on the beach, exploring, every now and then meeting.
 The eye contact between the pair was just magic and it clicked, and I just thought “Wow, that was incredible”.

 Now, imagine barking orders at that couple “err can you rest your head on his chest please, with your hand against his face… Now gaze into his eyes”.
 Imagine saying that to any couple?
 You can’t create a moment by ruining the one in front of you.

 I received a phone call one evening, on the eve of a wedding, and it a rather nervous groom and he asks “We’d like to go to the beach across from Ballintaggart… and… err…what are we going to do when we get there…?”.
 I just said, “all you have to do is be yourself…”, to which he replied “what does that mean?” thinking out loud I guess.

 I replied “You’ll know tomorrow”.
 Turned out very well as I recall.
 When any two people are together for a period of time they know who they are without even knowing, if you know what I mean.
 There is no need to over think anything on the day.
-In my experience being reactive gets the best results.
+In my experience being reactive as a reportage wedding photographer gets the best results.
 I highly recommend this